dart-archive/dart-up-and-running-book/README.md

 **code/:**
 	Code samples used in the book.
 We want this to be automatically checked against or included in the XML files, but we're not there yet.
-We also want this code to be automatically tested.

 **figs/:**
 	Figures and images.